 One of the things that is true of most detectives, at least the ones we like, is that they are often obsessed with whatever mystery or case they are dealing with, often to the point of neglecting some things in the rest of their lives.
 You could even call them a bulldog.
 Once they get a hold on something, they are not letting it go until they are finished.

 Finished often means when there is a satisfactory solution.
-How many times in fiction and in real life have we heard about a detective who goes back over his cold case files looking for new evidence or something he missed the first time, and found something?
+How many times in fiction and in real life have we heard about a detective who goes back over his cold case files looking for new evidence or something he missed the first time and found something?
 The simple reason is that it is hard to let things like that go.

 Detectives are those who like me are notification junkies.
-You see that little red number?
+Do you see that little red number?
 I have to know what it means and why it is there.
 That may seem like a small thing, but when a mystery eats at you, you can’t just let it go and leave an open case.
 That is why alcoholism and similar issues are so common with those in the police force.
 They need something to quiet their inner voice, and when departments are overtaxed and cases often go unsolved it is even worse.

 Someone Who Questions Everything